 - Possibility of some minor flaws with the item

-- Reiterate that the items I’m selling are second-hand goods which mean there’re signs of usage
+- Reiterate that the items I’m selling are second-hand goods which means there are signs of usage

 - Customer responsibility such as checking the sizes and reading the description before they make a purchase.